MP Estate Planning UK

 Before you write or call: have your National Insurance number and key dates to hand

-We suggest copying references on every form.
-Use recorded delivery for urgent papers.
-If a tax office has written to you, reply to that office not a general line.
+We suggest copying reference numbers onto every form you submit.
+Use recorded delivery for urgent or time-sensitive papers.
+If a specific HMRC office has written to you, reply to that office — not a general line.
+For trust queries, always quote the trust UTR (which is a separate reference from any individual’s Self Assessment UTR).

 Common postal routes